Mechanics and Procedures

 Please read the details of how to qualify and how to schedule a final exam under SSDE on the web at Graduate School Policies on SSDE.

 Each semester, the Graduate School publishes a list of deadlines for the necessary steps toward graduation in that semester.
+For the Grad School's Graduation Requirements page for details including links to dates.

 Typically there is a deadline by which you must have completed your final exam requirements if you want to be listed on the commencement bulletin and receive your diploma at commencement.
-There is a later deadline (in fact, past the end of the semester) by which you must complete all requirements to be considered a graduate in that semester.
+There is a later deadline (in fact, past the end of classes) by which you must complete all requirements to be considered a graduate in that semester.
 Be sure to check in advance on the appropriate deadlines so that you know what is expected.
 They are posted at the Graduate School website.

-To graduate, you must first submit an Application for Degree card by the Graduate School's deadline for that semester.
+To graduate, you must first submit an Application for Degree card through Hokie Spa by the Graduate School's deadline for that semester.
 You must also complete all defense requirements by the Graduate School's deadlines.
 For the MS Thesis option and PhD degree, this means holding the final defense and submitting the final documents by the appropriate deadlines.
 All MS Theses and PhD Dissertations must be submitted to the Electronic Theses and Dissertations system (see the ETD Homepage).
 If you are using the report from CS5974 Independent Study as the final exam requirement for the MS Coursework-only option, you should submit a copy (electonic or hard-copy) of the report to the GD by the deadline, and have your course instructor send an email message to the GD advising whether to accept or reject the report.
 These reports are not submitted to ETD.

 Participation in Commencement Activities